parttio/breeze-theme/README.md

 # Breeze theme for Vaadin

-Breeze is build on top of Lumo and heavily inspired by visual style of TailwindUI.
+Breeze is built on top of Lumo and heavily inspired by visual style of [TailwindUI](https://tailwindui.com/).
 It can be used in light or dark mode and contains a custom palette for Vaadin Charts.

 To install this add-on, check out the latest version and Maven/Gradle dependency snippets from the [Directory](https://vaadin.com/directory).